 The Raiders claimed CB David Amerson via waivers on Sept.
 22 and he has stepped right into the team's secondary.
-Since joining, he has played in five games, starting four, and posting 25 tackles (21 solo), five passes defensed and one forced fumble.
+Since joining, he has played in five games, starting four, and posting 33 tackles (29 solo), one interception, eight passes defensed and one forced fumble.